cabalamat/arclike/wiki/arclike.md

 Some grid functions (functions which act on Grids) in `gridfun.py`.

-A `Problem` class that holds a problem, i.e. a set of inputs and their corresponding outputs, plus one or more inputs without outputs (called *questions*), where the task is to find the output for those inputs.
+A `Problem` class that holds a problem, i.e. a set of training tasks, plus one or more inputs without outputs (called *tests*), where the job of the AI is to find the output for those inputs.

 Reading problems from the JSON files in the [ARC-AGI repository](arc_agi_repository).